wp-plugins/entrywizard/readme.txt

 == Changelog ==
+= 1.2.4 =
+fixed issue with max number of items allowed in Layouts page protect upload folder from listing, use random filenames for downloads make sure local time is used for automatic webform closing

 = 1.2.3 =
 * Fixed a problem with checkboxes when a user deleted an item in the upload form and then re-entered data.
 * Added the ability to completely generate an image filename from data stored on the server.